 Before your appointment

-Important information for patients who are coming to see a cardiologist in the Kaufman Center for Heart Failure
+Important information for patients who are coming to see a cardiologist in the Kaufman Center for Heart Failure Treatment and Recovery.

 If your appointment is scheduled at least one week away, you will be asked to send your records, including medical history, test results and films (such as echocardiogram, cardiac catheterization, chest X-ray, MRI or CT), prior surgery and intervention reports, and device implantation reports.
 All information should be sent in the same package (clearly marked with your name and address) via Airborne Express, Federal Express, or certified U.S. mail (make sure you have a tracking number) to the physician you will be seeing.